Disney's Fort Wilderness Resort & Campground

 From late 1973 to early 1980, the Fort Wilderness Railroad, a 3.5 mi, narrow-gauge heritage railroad, provided transportation to the resort's various campsites, as well as to the nearby River Country water park.

-A new Disney Vacation Club tower, Disney Lakeshore Lodge, is set to open along the shores of Bay Lake at Fort Wilderness in 2027.
+A new Disney Vacation Club tower, Disney Lakeshore Lodge, is set to open along the shores of Bay Lake at Fort Wilderness on July 1, 2027.